brevzin/cpp_proposals/1065_constexpr_invoke/constexpr-invoke.md

   // ...
 }</code></pre></blockquote>

-Add `constexpr` to the requirements of <i>forwarding call wrapper</i> in 19.4.3 [func.require]
+Add `constexpr` to the requirements of <i>forwarding call wrapper</i> in 19.14.3 [func.require]

 > Every call wrapper ([func.def]) shall be <i>Cpp17MoveConstructible</i>.
 A <i>forwarding call wrapper</i> is a call wrapper that can be called with an arbitrary argument list and delivers the arguments to the wrapped callable object as references.
-This forwarding step shall ensure that rvalue arguments are delivered as rvalue references and lvalue arguments are delivered as lvalue references. <ins>The defaulted move and copy constructor, respectively, of a forwarding call wrapper shall be a constexpr function if and only if all required element-wise initializations for copy and move, respectively, would satisfy the requirements for a constexpr function.
-The call operator of a forwarding call wrapper shall be a constexpr function if and only if the underlying call operation would satisfy the requirements of a constexpr function.</ins> A <i>simple call wrapper</i> is a forwarding call wrapper that is <i>Cpp17CopyConstructible</i> and <i>Cpp17CopyAssignable</i> and whose copy constructor, move constructor, copy assignment operator, and move assignment operator do not throw exceptions. [ <i>Note</i>: In a typical implementation forwarding call wrappers have an overloaded function call operator of the form
+This forwarding step shall ensure that rvalue arguments are delivered as rvalue references and lvalue arguments are delivered as lvalue references. <ins>The invocation of a forwarding call wrapper is a core constant expression when the invocation of the underlying target object ([func.def]) is a core constant expression.</ins> A <i>simple call wrapper</i> is a forwarding call wrapper that is <i>Cpp17CopyConstructible</i> and <i>Cpp17CopyAssignable</i> and whose copy constructor, move constructor, copy assignment operator, and move assignment operator do not throw exceptions. [ <i>Note</i>: In a typical implementation forwarding call wrappers have an overloaded function call operator of the form
 <pre class="codehilite"><code class="language-cpp">template&lt;class...
 UnBoundArgs>
   </code><code><ins>constexpr</ins></code><code class="language-cpp"> R operator()(UnBoundArgs&&... unbound_args) </code><code><i>cv-qual</i>;</code></pre>
 <i>— end note </i>]